ozakary/Lammps-Kokkos-Mace_Mahti-CSC/README.md

-# LAMMPS with Kokkos and MACE Installation for [Mahti CSC Supercomputer](https://www.mahti.csc.fi/public/)
+# LAMMPS with KOKKOS and MACE Installation for [Mahti CSC Supercomputer](https://www.mahti.csc.fi/public/)
 This repository provides installation instructions and scripts for building LAMMPS with Kokkos GPU acceleration and MACE model for ML interatomic potential support on the [Mahti CSC supercomputer](https://www.mahti.csc.fi/public/).

 ---